oaimli/ProxyCoT/README.md

 ### Acknowledgment

-If you are going to use the ideas, data, or models, please cite our paper:
+If you are going to use our training framework, data, or models, please cite our paper:

 [Li et al. 2026] Miao Li, Irina Saparina, Alexander Gurung, Mirella Lapata.
 "Long-Context Reasoning Through Proxy-Based Chain-of-Thought Tuning".
 ACL, 2026.
 ```